 Skip to contents

 galsat() is used to determine the positions of the four greatest satellites of Jupiter (called Galilean satellites).
-Positions are shown on the plot for any given time (ET – Ephemeris Time) with respect to the planet, as seen from the Earth.
+Positions are shown on the plot for given UTC time (Coordinated Universal Time between year 0 and 3000) with respect to the planet, as seen from the Earth.

 The galsat() function returns numerical values of the satellites' positions: